moxie-lean/depreciated-wp-endpoints-post/README.md

 # wp-endpoints
-Generic but customisable endpoints to expose our content via WP-API
+Generic but customisable view endpoint to expose our content via WP-API